Tobias0110/STM32_RF_modulator/README.md

 ## Quality
 There are some audio exampels in the repository.
+Update: The FM quality could be further improved while reducing the modulator code.
+The preemphasis filter is now implemented in the DC blocking filter.
+There are no new audio samples jet.
 This picture shows the NFM spectrum with the compressor enabled.
 ![Compressor on](/nfm_with_compressor.PNG)
 This picture shows the NFM spectrum with no compressor.